10ten-me/visumonit/README.md

 # Bare-bones static site generator with Nunjucks

-1. make sure you have gulp installed, if you dont do:
-`npm install -g gulp`

-2. Install dependecies:
+1. Install dependecies:
  `npm install`

-3. To run the server:
+2. To run the server:
-`gulp`
+`npm start`

 # How will gulp build this website
 The output will be in the folder `build`

 ### files in `src/files`
 will be copied into root directory `build`